 Global objectives.
 Mitigation of/and adaptation to climate change might be possible by conserving and sustainably using the ocean and marine resources for sustainable development (SDG 14).
 Ensuring good environmental and ecological status of the marine and coastal environments in line with post-2020 biodiversity targets of the Kunming Montreal Global Biodiversity Framework, the relevant EU Acquis, the ecosystem approach roadmap of the Barcelona Convention and looking towards the 2030 targets in line with the 2030 Agenda for Sustainable Development (specially the 30x30 target).
 This also includes also addressing threats to marine biodiversity and ensuring safety and security of green and blue corridors.
 And to contribute to the aim of the EU Biodiversity Strategy that Europe's biodiversity will be on the path to recovery by 2030 for the benefit of people, climate, and the planet, in line with the 2030 Agenda for Sustainable Development and with the objectives of the Paris Agreement on Climate Change and the EU Strategy on Adaptation to Climate Change.

 EUSAIR objectives.
-Therefore, the objective of this Topic is to strengthen the collaboration in the Adriatic-Ionian region in improving the marine and costal environment and biodiversity and ecosystem services.
+Therefore, the objective of this Topic is to strengthen the collaboration in the Adriatic-Ionian Region in improving the marine and costal environment and biodiversity and ecosystem services.
 This includes a range of different issues where joint or harmonised efforts to analysing risks, mapping, monitoring, awareness raising and action are needed.
 Particular efforts are needed to capitalise on existing networks, platforms and also on results from EU-funded projects, especially in the context of the Interreg Programme ADRION.
 This Topic is also to be seen in the context of strengthening circular economy activities in the region.

-Flagships.
-Pillar 3 approved a flagship on the ‘promotion of sustainable growth of the Adriatic-Ionian region by implementing ICZM and MSP’.
-The flagship facilitates the adoption of coastal and maritime spatial plans (MSP Directive, ICZM Protocol) by defining gaps in marine and coastal knowledge, and by identifying conflicts and related sustainable options for their solution.
-Thus, helping the management of natural, social, economic and spatial assets in Adriatic-Ionian region, and serving as indicators of the Good Environmental Status of marine waters of the Adriatic and Ionian Seas.
-Another adopted flagship concerns the ‘implementation of an Adriatic-Ionian sub-regional oil spill contingency plan’ supportive to the contingency plan currently in development by the Regional Marine Pollution Emergency Response Centre for the Mediterranean Sea (REMPEC).

-Pillar 3 also worked on interpillar projects, which have evolved from flagships and have been developed based on the Pillar 3 matrix.
-This matrix is not just a theoretical tool; it is being used in actual process, ensuring the efficiency and focus of Pillar 3 approaches.

 Specific objectives of the Topic

 In light of the above objectives, challenges and opportunities, the activities under this Topic aim at

-improving biodiversity and ecosystem services in the Adriatic-Ionian region, through better monitoring and management of the coastal and marine biodiversity and better coordination in the fields of maritime spatial planning and integrated coastal zone management;
+improving biodiversity and ecosystem services in the Adriatic-Ionian Region, through better monitoring and management of the coastal and marine biodiversity and better coordination in the fields of maritime spatial planning and integrated coastal zone management;

 reducing in the amount of microplastics, oil spills and other pollutants in seawater, leading to improved water quality and reduced risks to human health and marine life;